chaitanyakolluru/provider-simpleJsonApp/README.md

 From platoform's perspective, this allows them to create simple interfaces to complex resources and allows consumers to create said resources at a namespaced level without knowing anything about either Crossplane or any resources that make up the `XR`.

-For every exisitng k8s resource we could use `provider-kubernetes` to wrap them into a `Object` MR. For every external system we could either install existing Crossplane community providers from [here](https://github.com/crossplane-contrib) or develop custom providers, as demonstrated by exposing simple json app's api endpoints using `provider-simplejsonapp`.
+For every exisitng k8s resource we could use `provider-kubernetes` to wrap them into a `Object` Managed Resource.
+For every external system we could either install existing Crossplane community providers from [here](https://github.com/crossplane-contrib) or develop custom providers, as demonstrated by exposing simple json app's api endpoints using `provider-simplejsonapp`.

 Guide on Provider Development [here](https://github.com/crossplane/crossplane/blob/master/contributing/guide-provider-development.md)
 Crossplane Documentation [here](https://docs.crossplane.io/latest/)